 EXPLORE HARBOUR TOWN

-Harbour Town is a picturesque area in Sea Pines Resort.
+Harbour Town is a picturesque area at Sea Pines Resort.
 One of the biggest draws, especially for families, is the Harbour Town Lighthouse.
 The lighthouse is an iconic landmark for both boats and land travelers.
 You can climb to the top for the very best views of Hilton Head and for a unique shopping experience at the top.

 SEE THE RUINS OF THE STONEY-BAYNARD PLANTATION

 The Stoney-Baynard Plantation consists of below-ground archaeological remains, four ruins, the main house, an overseer’s house, and a slave house.
-The plantation was built with “tabby” which is a mix of crushed oyster shells, whole oyster shells, water, and lime.
+The plantation was built with tabby, which is a mix of crushed oyster shells, whole oyster shells, water, and lime.

 SOAR IN THE TREES AT ADVENTURE HILTON HEAD

 The Zip Line Tour has 7 ziplines that give you the highest vantage point in Hilton Head.
-It includes the Swinging sky bridge, a spiral staircase leading to the trees, and a 900 ft long racing zip finale.
+It includes the swinging sky bridge, a spiral staircase leading to the trees, and a 900 ft long racing zip finale.
 The Aerial Adventure Tour is a series of ropes courses.
 There are four different levels along with more than 50 different obstacles in the sky.
 The go-karts are a new feature at The Adventure Park, offering single rider and double rider carts.

 MAKE YOUR WAY TO BLUFFTON

-Bluffton is known for its delicious, fresh seafood, artists, art galleries, festivals, and parades.
+Bluffton, SC, is known for its delicious, fresh seafood, artists, art galleries, festivals, and parades.
 This super small town has a big history adding to the tourist appeal.
 The town has been called “one of the last true coastal villages of the South” where locals still live work and play on the river.

 The May River and The Historic District draw many people to this small, special town, but as mentioned earlier, they are most famous for their seafood and are known to have some of the best in South Carolina.
 Oystermen still catch oysters the old-fashioned way — with their hands and bateau (small boats).